inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 like a photograph, and a raster image will always be some number of pixels wide and some number of pixels high.
 If you zoom in far enough on a raster image, it will start to become blurry, just as if you opened a photo on your computer and zoomed in very close.
-As we’ll see in this chapter, however, a raster image can mean more than just a photograph from the sky.
+As we’ll see in this module, however, a raster image can mean more than just a photograph from the sky.
 Follow along and we’ll learn all about rasters!